Updated on August 22, 2022

 The Bench Trial

-From here, the case went to a bench trial where the judge determined that the father was indeed intentionally and purposefully unemployed and underemployed – ordering him to pay the full $2,137 in child support and to pay the mother’s $77,243 in legal costs related to her family law attorney and other legal fees.
+At a bench trial, the judge determined that the father was indeed intentionally and purposefully unemployed and underemployed.
+The court ordered the father to pay the full $2,137 in child support and to pay the mother’s legal costs.
 The father appealed the decision.

 The father testified that there was virtually no evidence to support the court’s finding of intentional underemployment.
-The mother – who also works in the oil industry – however, shared ample evidence that he was working well below his earning potential, and the court concurred.
+However, the mother shared ample evidence that he was working well below his earning potential, and the court concurred.

 Seek the Experienced Legal Counsel of a Copperas Cove Family Law Attorney

+As evidenced by this case, child support can be a complicated issue.
 Brett Pritchard at The Law Office of Brett H. Pritchard in Bell County is a dedicated Copperas Cove family law attorney who is committed to helping you obtain child custody terms that support your parental rights.
-Our accomplished legal team is on your side, so please do not wait to contact or call us at 254-501-4040 to learn more about how we can help you today.